 Monitoring and Reporting

 HBG’s environmental initiatives span many different areas, including paper sourcing, office recycling, energy usage, product transportation, and packaging.
-We are guided by our strong policy and our commitment to communicating consistently about our progress on our green goals.
+We are guided by our strong policy and our commitment to communicating consistently about our progress on our environmental goals.

 Hachette Book Group CEO Michael Pietsch said, “In 2020, with offices closed and business travel curtailed, HBG’s carbon impact improved in several areas.
 However, 95% of our overall carbon footprint is attributed to the paper in our books, and as our print quantities grew significantly, we did not meet our 2020 reduction goal.
 We are recommitting to our environmental goals through 2021.